protontypes/open-sustainable-technology/README.md

 - [LPJmL](https://gitlab.pik-potsdam.de/lpjml/LPJmL) - A process-based model that simulates climate and land-use change impacts on the terrestrial biosphere, the water and carbon cycle and on agricultural production.
 - [ENGAGE](https://github.com/iiasa/ENGAGE-netzero-analysis) - Source code for figure generation and analysis of the ENGAGE netzero scenario analysis.
 - [pyam](https://github.com/IAMconsortium/pyam) - A Python package for data-wrangling, analysis and visualization of integrated-assessment scenarios and energy systems modeling results.
+- [GCAM](https://github.com/JGCRI/gcam-core) - A dynamic-recursive model with technology-rich representations of the economy, energy sector, land use and water linked to a climate model that can be used to explore climate change mitigation policies including carbon taxes, carbon trading, regulations and accelerated deployment of energy technology.

 ## Natural Resources